Blubberkins/COMP6080-Qanda/README.md

 #### 2.3.1.
 Editing a thread

-* On an individual thread screen, the user should see a "edit" button somewhere above the fold that allows them to edit the thread by taking them to a new unique route that is parameterised by the thread ID.
+* On an individual thread screen, the user should see a "edit" button somewhere above the fold that allows them to edit the thread (e.g. by new page or modal).
-* On this screen contains an input field for title, content, and whether or not the thread is private.
+* On this screen contains an input field for title, content,  whether or not the thread is private, and whether or not a thread is locked.
 These fields are pre-populated based on the current thread data.
 * This screen should also contain some form of save button
 * When the save button is pressed, `PUT /thread` is called which updates the details, and when that request returns, the user is taken back to the individual thread page.
+* The edit button only appears if the user is an admin or a creator of that thread.

 #### 2.3.2.
 Deleting a thread

 * On an individual thread screen, the user should see a "delete" button somewhere above the fold that allows them to delete the thread via `DELETE /thread`.
-* The delete button only appears if the user is an admin or an owner of that thread.
+* The delete button only appears if the user is an admin or a creator of that thread.
 * Once the thread delete request is returned, the screen should redirect to the latest individual thread post from the thread list.

 #### 2.3.3.
 Liking a thread